SteeltoeOSS/Documentation/api/v3/security/credhub-api-client.md

 CredHubCredential<PasswordCredential> genPassword = await _credHub.GenerateAsync<PasswordCredential>(genRequest);
 ```

->NOTE: The default behavior on `Generate` requests is to leave existing values alone.
+>The default behavior on `Generate` requests is to leave existing values alone.
 If you wish to overwrite a credential, be sure to pass either `OverwriteMode.converge` or `OverwriteMode.overwrite` for the `overwriteMode` parameter on your request object.
 See [Overwriting Credential Values](https://credhub-api.cfapps.io/#overwriting-credential-values).

 #### Regenerate

 You can regenerate a credential in CredHub.
 CredHub can generate values for the following types: `CertificateCredential`, `PasswordCredential`, `RsaCredential`, `SshCredential`, and `UserCredential`.

->NOTE: Only credentials that were previously generated by CredHub can be regenerated.
+>Only credentials that were previously generated by CredHub can be regenerated.

 The following example shows one way to regenerate a credential: